-Coffee was first grown in Ecuador back in 1860.
+Coffee was first grown in Ecuador (eh•kwuh•dor) back in 1860.
 Farmers established plantations in coastal areas to produce instant coffee.
 Coffee grown in this area today is still used for instant coffee because of the high demand locally in Ecuador, but the coffee industry is changing.
-As the coffee industry changes, large coastal plantations are not as popular.
+As the coffee industry changes, large coastal plantations are no longer as popular.
 With the increasing demand for specialty coffee grown in higher elevations, smaller farms in more mountainous regions have become more popular.
-But even with the growing demand, today, Ecuador struggles to gain momentum with coffee production.

 Ecuador’s Untapped Potential

-Coffee production has been a struggle for Ecuadorian farmers.
-Even in the early 1920s, when the cacao market was threatened because of disease, coffee was still an afterthought.
+Coffee production has been a struggle for many farmers in Ecuador.
+Even in the early 1920s, when the country's cacao market was threatened because of disease, coffee was still an afterthought.
 During the 1990s and 2000s, a pricing crisis led to many farmers leaving Ecuador to find a better life elsewhere.
 As a result, they left their family-owned farms abandoned and neglected.
 During the pricing crisis, transportation, water, and power were so expensive; it was challenging for farmers to cultivate their land.
 Even though the elevation in Ecuador is perfect for growing coffee, catching momentum and capitalizing on what could be a thriving industry has been a slow process.
-Even with all the hardship and poverty, there is still a coffee market.
-But, to meet the demand, Ecuador imports Robusta coffee beans from Vietnam.
-Importing to meet the demand undercuts local farmers and makes a difficult situation even harder to overcome.
-After so many years, Ecuador still has many obstacles to overcome to thrive with coffee production.

 Regions that are now growing coffee range from the Intag Valley high up in the Andes Mountains to a couple of hours outside of the capital city of Quito near the ruins of the ancient Yumbo people.
-Farmers continue to grow in coastal regions which most of the Robusta bean is grown.
-Coffee can even grow in the Galapagos Islands, although most of the coffee from that region is Robusta and is grown at lower elevations.
+Farmers continue to grow in coastal regions, where mostly Robusta beans are grown, and coffee can even grow in the Galapagos Islands.